craig8196/the-river-protocol/README.md

 * No unreliable send
 * No unordered, reliable messaging
 * No persistent connections if keep-alive fails
-  (can you place connection details into a database to resume later?)
+  (can you serialize connection details into a database to resume later?)
 * Connection breaks if IPs change or NAT changes
   (this is unfortunate and can disrupt services)
 * Dead connections kept alive by some load-balancer configurations